neovim/neovim/docs/configuration.md

-# Vimspector project configuration
+---
+title: Configuration
+---

 This document defines the supported format for project and adapter configuration for Vimspector.

-# Concepts
+## Concepts

 As Vimspector supports debugging arbitrary projects, you need to tell it a few deatils about what you want to debug, and how to go about doing that.

 In order to debug things, Vimspector requires a Debug Adapter which bridges between Vimspector and the actual debugger tool.
-Vimspector can be used with any debug adapter that implemnents the [Debug Adapter Protocol][dap].
+Vimspector can be used with any debug adapter that implements the [Debug Adapter Protocol][dap].

 For each debugging session, you provide a _debug configuration_ which includes things like: